Florastamine/Gone-in-November/README.md

 Currently I am accepting only 2D artists and composers.

-More information (early releases, progress, news) can be found on the game's main web page: [Here!](https://dl.dropboxusercontent.com/u/26857618/DP/index.html)
+More information (early releases, progress, news) can be found on the game's main web page: [Here!](http://florastamine.github.io/Gone-in-November/)

 ## Instructions on how to build the source code
+The source code cannot be built at the moment as it requires game assets which unfortunately cannot be given out due to licensing problems.
+You will need to wait for the game to be released.

 ### What you'll need:
 * Git (I use [git-scm](https://git-scm.com/))
 * [Atom](http://atom.io/), or your favorite text editor.
 * Acknex toolset (which can be downloaded [here](http://server.conitec.net/down/gstudio8_setup.exe))
 * The original game.
 * Custom game DLLs, which you can obtain [here](https://dl.dropboxusercontent.com/u/26857618/acknex_plugins.zip).
 Unzip everything to your `acknex_plugins` folder.

 ### Downloading & Installing the toolset
 Since the game is written in **Lite-C** (which is actually C but with some elements borrowed from C++), you will need a special Lite-C toolset to be able to compile GiN, which can be downloaded [here](http://server.conitec.net/down/gstudio8_setup.exe).
 Upon installing the tools, select the option to install the free version. **(GiN can still be compiled with the free version, but shaders will not be enabled)**.